Complete Lipoma Removal Guide

 Preserves skin appearance, greatly reduces scar risk

-Liusmed quantifiable promise: incision less than 20% of tumor diameter
+Liusmed quantifiable approach: incision less than 20% of tumor diameter

 10cm Tumor = 2cm Incision